Infer properties from accessor methods.

 The decorator searches your class for methods beginning with get_, set_, or del_ and uses them to create properties.
 The names of the properties are taken from whatever comes after the underscore.
 For example, the method get_x would be used to make a property called x.
 Any combination of getter, setter, and deleter methods is allowed for each property.

-If you have properties that are expensive to calculate, you can indicate that they should be cached:
+If you have properties that are expensive to calculate, it’s easy to cache them:

 Besides having the right prefix, there are two other criteria that methods must meet in order to be made into properties.
-The first is that they must take the right number of required arguments.
-Getters and deleters can’t have any required arguments (other than self).
-Setters must have exactly one required argument (other than self), which is the value to set.
-Default, variable, and keyword arguments are all ignored; only the number of required arguments matters.
+The first is that they must take the right number of arguments.
+Getters and deleters must not require any arguments (other than self).
+Setters must accept exactly one argument (other than self), which is the value to set.
+Default, variable, and keyword arguments are all ignored; all that matters is that the function can be called with the expected number of arguments.

 Any methods that have the right name but the wrong arguments are silently ignored.
 This can be nice for getters that require, for example, an index.
 Even though such a getter can’t be made into a property, autoprop allows it to follow the same naming conventions as any getters that can be: